 If you’ve participated in a traditional Chinese tea ceremony before, you might’ve noticed a small ceramic animal sitting on the tea tray, slowly slurping tea together with the tea master.

-In Chinese culture, the cute and chubby face of a pig is a symbol of abundance and good fortune.
-Drinking tea next to the Happy Pig Tea Pet we hope that your new pig companion rubs off on you and greets you with an abundance of delicious tea and a feeling of peace.
+In Chinese culture, the cute and chubby face of a pig symbolizes abundance and good fortune.
+Drinking tea next to the Happy Pig Tea Pet, we hope that your new pig companion rubs off on you and greets you with an abundance of delicious tea and a feeling of peace.

 What is a tea pet?

-A tea pet is a small clay figurine that is used during gong fu cha for a variety of purposes; most often as decoration, but also used by tea lovers for good luck, or to get the tea water temperature perfect.
+A tea pet is a small clay figurine used during gong fu cha for a variety of purposes; most often as decoration, but also used by tea lovers for good luck or to get the tea water temperature perfect.

 How to use a tea pet: